bharathsam1905/DataStructures2025/introduction/unscramble-computer-science-problems/Analysis.md

 Initialize call_dict to store each phone number’s total call duration.
 For each call record in September 2016:
 Add the call duration to both the caller's and receiver's totals.
-Find and print the phone number with the highest total duration.

 Complexity Analysis:
 Algorithm: Traverse the list once, updating a dictionary.